aditirao7/navstack/README.md

    5. Give the GPS location for goal.py accordingly.

 ## Issues
+   - Goal that is too far will give warning: "goal is off the global costmap" in the localization terminal.
    - GPS goal orientation is 1.0 because move_base requires goal orientation